google/angular-a11y-workshop/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+## Project archived

+This repository is no longer maintained and is being archived.
+You may still use it for reference or fork but make sure to update the dependencies to apply necessary security updates.

 ## About

 A 4 hour deep dive interactive workshop to give developers the tools they need to make their Angular applications more inclusive and accessible to those with a wide variety of disabilities.